 Hat tip: Mohammad Zakaria Pezeshki

 Like Retraction Watch?
-Consider making a tax-deductible contribution to support our growth.
-You can also follow us on Twitter, like us on Facebook, add us to your RSS reader, sign up on our homepage for an email every time there’s a new post, or subscribe to our new daily digest.
+Consider making a tax-deductible contribution to support our work.
+You can also follow us on Twitter, like us on Facebook, add us to your RSS reader, or subscribe to our daily digest.
 Click here to review our Comments Policy.